Federal, state, and local laws restrict the types of information that can be obtained via background checks and how the

 Employers are supposed to give new hires, and existing employees who want to update their federal income tax withholding, a W-4 form to fill out.

-IRS Publication 15 contains your federal employment tax obligations and the federal withholding rules that apply to your employees
+IRS Publication 15 contains employer federal employment tax obligations and the federal withholding rules applicable to employee wages.

-The U.S. Department of Labor’s major laws relate to wages and hours, health and safety, employee benefits, wage garnishment, labor posters, and others.
+The U.S. Department of Labor oversees federal labor laws, including wages and hours, health and safety, employee benefits, wage garnishment, and posters.

 State Labor Laws

 Employers should check with the state department of labor for state statutes on minimum wage, overtime, rest breaks, child labor, workplace posters, and more.

 Benefit Plan Reporting